leouchoa/cheatsheets/docker/useful_tips/tips_and_tricks.md

 into SPDX and CycloneDX formats.
 - To find the container IP: run `docker inspect container_id` and search for `IPAddress` under the `Networks/Bridge` section
+- To see how much an image layer takes up, use `docker history image_name`

 ## About ports